***Storks the movie – please note, this post does NOT contain spoilers.***

 Doesn’t the message hit home with most of us?

 We’re probably not on the same level as Nate’s parents, two working-from-home estate agents who set office up in their kitchen and never, ever stop working.
 BUT, how many times have I said to my children that I can’t play right now.
 Because I’m cooking, or doing the laundry, or cleaning / tidying up, or attending their little brother etc.?
 How many times have I said that I’ll play later or when I’ve finished doing what I’m doing, and then ‘later’ never seems to come because the next thing on the to-do list has come along?

 It’s not that I prefer to do chores to spending time with my children.
 It’s just that to-do lists stress me out.
 If I know I have a long list ahead of me, I just want to get it done.
 I just want the list to disappear and stop thinking about it.
 If I sit down and play I end up being distracted – my mind isn’t really with the dinosaur or ball game I’m playing – I’m thinking about what I need to be doing or about the fact that the time to do x, y, z is approaching, and I need to get on with it.

 That’s not mindful living.

 That’s not living in the now.

-Then the movie reminded me to spend time with my children, and, may I add, to enjoy spending time with my children.
+Then the movie reminded me to spend time with my children.
+And, may I add, to remember to enjoy spending time with my children.

-They interrupted me at least 4 times while I was writing this blog – mainly because they needed something or other, but one of the interruptions involved The Middle Guy asking me the question: “Mamma, are you blind without your glasses?”, so I closed the laptop, looked at him, and we had a good conversation about glasses and what I need them for.
-That was until he was satisfied with my answer, shrugged his shoulders (as he does) and hopped off, back out to the garden to ‘help’ his dad.
+They interrupted me at least 4 times while I was writing this blog – mainly because they needed something or other.
+But one of the interruptions involved The Middle Guy asking me the question: “Mamma, are you blind without your glasses?”
+So I closed the laptop, looked at him, and we had a good conversation about glasses and what I need them for.
+That was until he was satisfied with my answer.
+He then shrugged his shoulders (as he does) and hopped off, back out to the garden to ‘help’ his dad.